BulloRosso/isoplant/README.md

 This project contains the technical artifacts and "how to"s for a simple isometric plant view canvas and editor.

+Try this project as [LIVE DEMO on stackblitz](https://stackblitz.com/github/bullorosso/isoplant)!

 There are three UI components:

 * the CANVAS which draws the tiles and handles selection